raae/queen.raae.codes/content/emails-queen/2022/11/02-prune/index.md

 ---
-title: Prune you Follows almost in Beta
+title: Prune your Follows almost in Beta
 emojii: ⚔️ 🚀
 projects: Prune your Follows
 brands: xata